List of The New York Times controversies: Los Alamos investigation

 President Bill Clinton issued a public apology to Dr. Lee over his treatment.
-The federal judge in charge of the case, James Aubrey Parker, remarked that "top decision makers in the executive branch ... have embarrassed our entire nation and each of us who is a citizen."
-Lee filed a lawsuit under the Privacy Act alleging that officials had leaked false and incriminating information to the media before charges had been filed.
-Lee's lawsuit was settled in 2006, just before the U.S. Supreme Court was set to decide whether to hear the case.
-The issues were similar to those in the Plame affair criminal investigation, when The New York Times reporter Judith Miller spent two-and-a-half months in jail rather than reveal her government source.
+The federal judge in charge of the case, James Aubrey Parker, remarked that "top decision makers in the executive branch... have embarrassed our entire nation and each of us who is a citizen."
+Lee filed a lawsuit under the Privacy Act alleging that officials had leaked false and incriminating information to the press before charges were filed.
+Lee's lawsuit was settled in 2006, just before the U.S. Supreme Court was to decide whether to hear the case.
+The issues resembled those in the Plame affair criminal investigation, during which The New York Times reporter Judith Miller spent two-and-a-half months in jail rather than reveal her government source.

+Coverage of Israel and Palestine

+A 2003 study in the Harvard International Journal of Press/Politics concluded that The New York Times reporting was more favorable to Israelis than to Palestinians.
+A 2002 study published in the journal Journalism examined Middle East coverage of the Second Intifada over a one-month period in The New York Times, The Washington Post, and the Chicago Tribune.
+The study authors said that the Times was "the most slanted in a pro-Israeli direction" with a bias "reflected... in its use of headlines, photographs, graphics, sourcing practices, and lead paragraphs."
+A Media, War & Conflict study based on a quantitative analysis of the use of active and passive voice and of the sentiment of the language used during the first and second Palestinian intifadas found that the paper's coverage of the events was disproportionately anti-Palestinian and that such bias worsened from the First Intifada to the Second.